Call us now:

 What are the advantages of the LTR Visa BOI for highly skilled professionals?

-Another substantial benefit relaxes immigration reporting duties.
-In lieu of the typical 90-day check-in, highly skilled people on this visa need only report once annually, and they are excused from procuring re-entry permits for outbound trips.
-They also take advantage of expedited processing at Thailand’s international airports, significantly easing travel procedures.
+Another benefit is the relaxation of immigration reporting duties.
+Instead of the usual 90-day check-ins, visa holders only need to report once a year.
+They are also excused from obtaining re-entry permits for outbound trips.
+Additionally, expedited processing at Thailand’s international airports makes travel easier.

-Moreover, the visa streamlines access to immigration and work authorization services through a single-window One Stop Service Center where both processes are handled together.
-Importantly, visa holders are granted the right to digital work permits, valid for work in Thailand.
+The visa also offers streamlined access to immigration and work authorization services.
+A single-window One Stop Service Center handles both processes together.
+Visa holders can also obtain digital work permits for employment in Thailand.

-From a fiscal perspective, the LTR under BOI framework includes an especially favorable tax regime offering a flat 17% personal income tax rate on earnings from work in Thailand.
+From a tax perspective, the LTR Visa under the BOI framework offers a favorable tax regime.
+It includes a flat 17% personal income tax rate on earnings from work in Thailand.

-All these benefits extend similarly to eligible dependents of the primary applicant—spouses, children under 20, and parents—who can live in Thailand under the same visa conditions.
+These benefits extend to eligible dependents of the primary applicant.
+Spouses, children under 20, and parents can live in Thailand under the same visa conditions.

 According to the BOI’s guidelines, an applicant must meet strict standards regarding employment, income, and field of expertise.